kamok/heykamok.com-on-Rails/README.md

  2. Weather app
     .
-Get and translate date to "Today/Tonight + 5/14", "Tomorrow 5/15", etc.
+Translate icon text to weather icons.
  		.
-Get icon text and summary for everyone.
+Get summary for everyone.
-		.
-Translate icon text to weather icons.
 		.
 Change the font family of the entire section to Open Sans.

  A. Finish Services section